emmiegit/chess/README.md

 * `worstfish` (Use Stockfish to choose the worst-scoring moves)
 * `mediocrefish` (Uses Stockfish to choose a median score move)
 * `drawfish` (Uses Stockfish to attempt to stalemate)
+* `scoville` (Plays X% of moves using Stockfish, diluting the rest with random moves)